 Work with local leaders to assist with community development projects.

-Establish a fully functioning site in Bolivia and Namibia & collaborate with other nonprofits and local leaders.
+Establish a fully functioning site in each of our partner’s project regions & collaborate with other nonprofits and local leaders in those areas too.

 Broaden our efforts to include the Four Corners region of the United States.